The Perfect 3 Day Taipei Itinerary

 Taipei Zoo

 A visit to the Taipei Zoo is a great way to see some of Asia's wildlife, including giant pandas, pangolins, and tigers.
-As the largest zoo in Asia, you'll get to enjoy many exhibits that house a wide variety of creatures.
+As the largest zoo in Asia, you'll get to enjoy numerous exhibits that house a wide variety of creatures.

 The exhibits are split into indoor and outdoor exhibits and cover a range of climates.
 These include a tropical rainforest exhibit, a desert exhibit, and an Australian animals exhibit.
 There's also the previously mentioned giant panda house, one of the most popular exhibits, as well as penguin and koala houses.